phparkle/onion/README.md

 #### 1. Default styles

-You should add `display: none;` to the element by default.
+You should add `display: none;` to the element by default, as well as any styles for the initial closed state.

 #### 2. is-open